nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > A contact detail that is not meant to be shared with others

+##### switch

+> A functionality of certain `list` commands
+  All the tasks added after switching will be automatically added to the current list (favourite) unless otherwise stated

+##### unswitch

+> A functionality of certain `list` commands
+  After switching back to main, the tasks added will not be automatically added to this list (favourite)

 ## Appendix E : Product Survey

 **Wunderlist**